Why choose Mitch as your insurance broker?

 Increased coverage limits

-You can boost your coverage limits on key parts of your policy, including liability and accident benefits for medical, rehabilitation, attendant care, income replacement, death and funeral benefits.
-Higher limits mean stronger financial protection when life throws you a curveball.
+Boosts the limits on important parts of your policy, including liability and accident benefits (medical care, rehab, income replacement, death benefits and more).
+Higher limits give you stronger financial protection when life takes an unexpected turn.

 How much does auto insurance cost in Ontario?

-The average auto insurance premium in Ontario is around $? per year, according to Mitch data.
-Your exact rate could be higher or lower depending on a few key factors, including the type of coverage you need, your driving history, where you live, what you drive, and your age and experience.
+The average auto insurance premium in Ontario is around $[insert amount] per year, but your rate could be higher or lower depending on your coverage needs, driving history, location, vehicle, and experience.

-Every driver is different and so is every policy.
-The best way to find out how much your auto insurance will cost is to get a personalized quote.
-At Mitch, we make that part easy.
+Because every driver is different, every policy is unique too.
+The fastest way to see your exact rate is to get a personalized quote.
+At Mitch, we make that part easy for you.

 Want to know how rates are calculated?